skilldrick/easyforth/index.markdown

     !(x % 3 == 0 || x % 5 == 0)

-Therefore, `fizz-buzz?` returns a boolean indicating whether a number should be printed.
+Therefore, `fizz-buzz?` returns a boolean indicating if the argument is not divisible by 3 or 5, and thus should be printed.
 Finally, `do-fizz-buzz` loops from 1 to 25, calling `fizz-buzz?` on `i`, and outputting `i` if `fizz-buzz?` returns true.

 If you're having trouble figuring out what's going on inside `fizz-buzz?`, the example below might help you to understand how it works.
 All we're doing here